asyed9394/Kickstarter_Campaigns_Analysis/README.md

 ### Purpose
-Pupose of the analysis required for challenge 1 is to understand how the goal amount and luanch month impacts the success rate of kickstarter campaigns.
+Challenge 1 required to data a data analysis on kickstarter past campaign data .
+The obective of the analysis is to understand how the goal amounts and luanch month impact the success rate of kickstarter campaigns.
 This analysis will help Louise, whoe is a play writer, to plans her next campaign.

 ### Challenges and Difficulties Encountered